Salesforce Forecast Categories | What They Mean and How To Use Them

 Forecast Categories are a valuable field in creating reliable sales forecasts.
 However, we need to know how to interpret the categories.

-Forecast Categories defined
+Salesforce Forecast Categories Defined

 Here’s the meaning of the categories in Salesforce.